ringe/spicey/README.md

 The arguments are: time (String), date (DateTime), ticket_id (Integer), comment (String)

-You can omit the comment if you want.
+You can omit the comment if you want, or add [Spiceworks commands](http://community.spiceworks.com/help/Tickets_Anywhere) after newline (\n).

 ## Contributions